 The Howard Crosby Warren Prize in Psychology

 Funded by an endowment established by the bequest of Catherine C. Warren, the Howard Crosby Warren Prizes are awarded annually to the senior concentrators in Psychology that are selected by the Department as the most worthy recipients on the basis of scholarly attainment and good character.
-The following Class of 2019 concentrators have been selected to receive this award for 2019: Rebecca Blevins, Stephen Chen, Victoria Tang, Jessica Zhou.
+The following Class of 2020 concentrators have been selected to receive this award for 2020: Ellie Breitfeld, Debby Cheng, Hannah Fein, Nicole Horner, Aidan O'Donnell, Haley Rogers, and Bella Dae Sanmi.

-The Department of Psychology would like to thank award and prize recipients and all Class of 2019 members for a fantastic year and a job well-done.
+The Department of Psychology would like to thank award and prize recipients and all Class of 2020 members for a fantastic year and a job well-done, particularly in these extraordinary times.
 Congratulations and best wishes for all the future brings!